 The Take Home will probably be effective in as much as it is repeatedly useful in the recipient's life.
 Many "attempted" Take-Home's are of limited value.
 Cheap trinkets offering no ongoing utility waste both your time and your prospects, not to mention the materials that go into producing cheap crap.
 Furthermore, many professionals stop at including their contact information while forgetting the most important element of an effective Take Home: reminding them of your value and uniqueness.
 Make sure yours incorporates a superior statement-of-value.
 Finally, a Take-Home can be designed to help "close the loop", as it were, with a strong call-to-action.

 - Notebooks and other appropriately branded materials

 2. The Open Loop

 Whoah, didn't we just talk about "closing the loop"?
 Sometimes the Take Home is insufficient to do that – The Loop is still open.
-In this case, that's what we want.
+For the purposes of eliciting a follow-up response, that's what we want.
 Create a subconscious opening that can only be closed by getting back in touch.
 This usually involves providing inadequate information to leave the prospect satisfied but it can also be procedural in nature.
 You need to create a follow-up framework and a "First, this, then that" expectation in your prospect.
 If you've ever submitted an application for employment you know what it's like to anticipate the closing of that loop!
 Sometimes you want them to take the extra time to fill out a physical response card.
 These are great opportunities to ask for qualifying information.
 But, unlike the antiquated college admissions procedure, I hope you can agree that giving someone the opportunity to respond electronically is a much more efficient way to ask for the response!

 - College Applications